Fermentation Food Safety, What Irish Kitchens Must Know

 • Generate instant FSAI inspection reports

-• Assign training by role (fermentation team = Level 3)
+• Assign training by role (so the fermentation team gets Level 3)

-Completely free for businesses with 10+ employees using our courses.
+It’s completely free for businesses with 10 or more employees using our courses.

-If you can’t answer, stop selling until you can.
+If you can’t answer confidently, stop selling until you can.

 Why Q1?
-Train in January-February before Easter rush.
+Train in January and February, before the Easter rush hits.

 The Bottom Line: Innovation Without Compliance Is Reckless